rivolli/utiml/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs and NOTEs.

-There was 1 NOTE in Travis:

-* Unable to find GhostScript executable to run checks on size reduction
-It looks like some misconfiguration on Travis system.

 ## Downstream dependencies
 There are no downstream dependencies.